ssuihko/ElektroninenKeittokirja/documentation/toteuttamatta.md

 Ingredient -create method does not have form validation, and the ingredient_update method is visible in the application, but not usable.

-#### 2021 päivitys
+#### 2021 update

 Validation is now in use for the ingredient create -method.
 Admin can modify ingredients.

 ## Known bugs 2021

-User can not delete the first ingredient in both all recipes listing and recipe specific ingredient listing.
+User can not delete the first ingredient in both all ingredients listing and recipe specific ingredient listing.